jmkristian/pack-it-forms/README.md

 The actual form itself replaces the ellipses here.
 The Javascript requires that the id of the form have the value "the-form".

-        <%#run%>include("resources/html/submit-buttons.html")<%/run%>

-An include reference that is replaced with the submit buttons and related markup.
+        <%#include%>resources/html/submit-buttons.html<%/include%>

+Buttons to reset the form, submit the completed form etc.
 This is required for the Javascript to work correctly.
 It should come after the form.

       </body>
     </html>